thuang-power/thuang-power.github.io/_pages/about.md

 [May 2021] I've successfully defended my thesis entitled "Physical and Cyber Anomaly Management in Massively Digitized Power Systems."

 [Jan.
-2021] We received the **Best Paper Award** in the 54-th Hawaii International Conference on System Sciences (HICSS 54) for our paper titled “[A Neural Lyapunov Approach to Transient Stability Assessment in Interconnected Microgrids](https://scholarspace.manoa.hawaii.edu/bitstream/10125/71020/0327.pdf).” [[Link](https://hicss.hawaii.edu/best-papers/)]
+2021] We received the **Best Paper Award** in the 54-th Hawaii International Conference on System Sciences (HICSS 54) for our paper titled “A Neural Lyapunov Approach to Transient Stability Assessment in Interconnected Microgrids.” [[Link](https://hicss.hawaii.edu/best-papers/)]

 [Jun.
-2020] We received the **Best Paper Award** in IEEE Power and Energy Society (PES) General Meeting 2020 for our paper titled “[A Holistic Framework for Parameter Coordination of Interconnected Microgrids Against Disaster](https://ieeexplore.ieee.org/abstract/document/9281628).” [[TAMU News](https://engineering.tamu.edu/news/2020/09/research-team-receives-best-paper-award-at-flagship-conference.html)]
+2020] We received the **Best Paper Award** in IEEE Power and Energy Society (PES) General Meeting 2020 for our paper titled “A Holistic Framework for Parameter Coordination of Interconnected Microgrids Against Disaster.” [[TAMU News](https://engineering.tamu.edu/news/2020/09/research-team-receives-best-paper-award-at-flagship-conference.html)][[Link]](https://ieeexplore.ieee.org/abstract/document/9281628)

 [Mar.
-2020] Our paper titled "[A Synchrophasor Data-Driven Method for Forced Oscillation Localization Under Resonance Conditions](https://ieeexplore.ieee.org/abstract/document/9043670)" has been accepted by *IEEE Transactions on Power Systems*.
+2020] Our paper titled "A Synchrophasor Data-Driven Method for Forced Oscillation Localization Under Resonance Condition" has been accepted by *IEEE Transactions on Power Systems*. [[Link]]((https://ieeexplore.ieee.org/abstract/document/9043670))